PRAETORIANCOHORT/CC_AI/README.md

 ## Training arguments

---path: The path of patches
+1. path: The path of patches

---model_id: The name of model
+2. model_id: The name of model

---epochs: The number of epochs, default=100
+3. epochs: The number of epochs, default=100

---mag: Magnification of patches, default='10'
+4. mag: Magnification of patches, default='10'

---lr: Initial learning rate, default=0.0002
+5. lr: Initial learning rate, default=0.0002

---momentum: Momentum, default=0.90
+6. momentum: Momentum, default=0.90

---weight_decay: Weight_decay, default=1e-4
+7. weight_decay: Weight_decay, default=1e-4

---lrdrop: lrdrop, default=50
+8. lrdrop: lrdrop, default=50

---padding: The number of training clusters, default=4
+9. padding: The number of training clusters, default=4

---test_limit: The number of testing clusters, default=50
+10. test_limit: The number of testing clusters, default=50

---extd: The number of patches in a cluster other than the central patch, default=11
+11. extd: The number of patches in a cluster other than the central patch, default=11

---device: The ID of GPU device, default='0,1,2,3,4,5,6,7'
+12. device: The ID of GPU device, default='0,1,2,3,4,5,6,7'

---comment: Comment files, default='comment'
+13. comment: Comment files, default='comment'

---model: Feature extractor model name, default='inceptionv3'
+14. model: Feature extractor model name, default='inceptionv3'